 If you’re not happy with your adviser’s service, you should contact their independent dispute resolution scheme.
 You’ll find details of the scheme in your adviser’s disclosure documents or on the Financial Service Providers Register.

 If you have a complaint, use the dispute resolution scheme to get advice on how to complain effectively directly to your adviser.
 If you cannot resolve the issue directly, the dispute resolution scheme has powers to resolve complaints, at no cost to you.
 They can award compensation of up to $200,000 for claims that are upheld.

-Note: if you’re a wholesale investor, you won’t have access to an external dispute resolutions service.
-See am I a retail or wholesale investor for more information.
+Note, if you’re a wholesale investor, you won’t have access to an external dispute resolutions service.

 We monitor complaints about the behaviour of financial advisers but we don’t deal with individual disputes.
 For details about our complaints process, please go to our make a complaint page.